civicrm/civicrm-user-guide/docs/organising-your-data/smart-groups.md

 Your smart group is now based on the new criteria.

+## Adding and removing smart group members manually

+By default, smart group membership is determined by the criteria outlined in the smart group settings.
+However, you can override the criteria by manually adding or removing contacts from the group.
+You can manually add contacts to a smart group using the same workflows you would use to add contacts to a standard group.
+If you navigate to the **Groups** tab on an individual's contact record, you won't have the option to **Remove** via a button the same way you would for a standard group.
+However, you can manually remove someone from a smart group by going to **Contacts > Manage Groups**.
+Select **Contacts** on the right-hand column of the chosen group to view all of the contacts currently within the group.
+Find and check the box next to the contact you want to remove.
+Use the **Actions** dropdown and select **Group - remove contacts**.
+Confirm the removal and the group record will now show up under **Past Groups** for that contact.
+CiviCRM will override the smart group criteria based on manual adds or removals, even if there is a change in a contact's eligibility for inclusion based on that criteria.

+Once a contact has been removed from a smart group, there will be an option to **Delete** their smart group record under the **Groups** tab on their contact record.
+If you **Delete** the record, they will again be subject to smart group inclusion based on the set criteria.

 ## Smart group caching

 For performance reasons, smart groups are often cached, i.e. the